kjowong/simple_shell/README.md

 ```
 gcc -Wall -Wextra -Werror -pedantic -g *.c -o hsh
 ```
-The `-g` flag is used to trace Valgrin errors, such as memory leaks and invalid reads
+The `-g` flag is used to trace Valgrind errors, such as memory leaks and invalid reads

 ## Example of Use
 After compiling, run the executable `./hsh`